marcelm/cutadapt/doc/guide.rst

 The latter format is (or was) used for colorspace data from the SOLiD instruments.

-The input file format is recognized from the file name extension (those given in parentheses in the list above).
+The input file format is recognized from the file name extension (given in parentheses in the list above).
 You can also explicitly specify which format the input has by using the ``--format`` option.